aang81a/my-it-support-portfolio/PROJECTS/04-network-troubleshooting-cases/case-04-ip-misconfiguration-across-multiple-devices.md

 The same troubleshooting process was tested on:

-- PC3 – HP All-in-One / Home Wi-Fi
-- PC3 – HP All-in-One / Mobile Hotspot
+- PC3 – HP All-in-One
 - PC2 – Desktop / Ethernet

 ---